 3. No mud-treads, minimum 8” tire on traction wheels.

 4. No new tires (Includes putting on new tires & scuffing in).
 Maximum wear of 5/32 allowed.
 See club president regarding used tires at little to no cost.
-Specified tire- Hoosier F45 only.
+Specified tire- Hoosier F45 or equal.